-Here we lay out exactly what’s ahead for those on furlough from their job and what your rights are if your job is at risk.
+Here we lay out exactly what’s ahead for those on furlough, what your rights are and what to consider if you’re being made redundant.

 The Big Issue’s Ride Out Recession Alliance is committed to helping people stay in work, keep their homes and ultimately prevent a tidal wave of Covid-19 homelessness this winter.